 3. Volunteers may participate on one or more teams.
 All members must participate in the required training programs and meet medical health testing requirements as necessary to comply with Company and regulatory requirements.

 4. To assist in providing leadership during the shifts, a Shift Brigade Leader will be nominated by the team members.
 Nominees must pass the applicable tests for the position and must be approved by management.
-Shift Brigade Leaders will receive an additional 27 hours of pay above the regularly appoint members of the fire brigade, paid at the highest active team member’s rate of pay for the contract year.
+Shift Brigade Leaders will receive an additional 27 hours of pay above the regularly appointed members of the fire brigade, paid at the highest active team member’s rate of pay for the contract year.
 The maximum stipend will be 84 hours of pay.

 5. To coordinate the efforts of the above-mentioned teams, it is agreed that there will be two appointed Fire Brigade Captains, one of which may be an Ineos employee.
 Captains must be experienced and pass the required tests for the position and must be approved by management.
 Captains will receive an additional 40 hours of pay above the Shift Brigade Leaders, paid at the highest active team member’s rate of pay for the contract year.
 The maximum stipend will be 124 hours of pay.

-6. The stipend for the above mentioned teams will be paid the first of December each year.
+6. The stipend for the above mentioned teams will be paid on the first payday of December each year.

 ARTICLE 21

-Leave of Absence
+Leaves of Absence

 Upon seven (7) days’ written notice by the Union, employees who shall be elected delegates to the Union’s national convention or conferences, not in excess of one (1) at any one time, shall receive a leave of absence without pay or other benefits provided in this Agreement, but without loss of seniority, for the period of the convention or conference, but not in excess of two (2) weeks in any one (1) calendar year.